 People had precise technical suggestions to make to improve the flood situation.
 However, some of them were, extremist in their opinion, even to the point of suggesting the bulldozing of the embankments.

-The founder of people's movement in the Kosi region called Kosi Navnirman Manch (Kosi reconstruction platform) Mahendra Yadav who has been working with the people since the major breach of the embankments at Kusha, Nepal in 2008 says that there is a need to unite the victims of the flood management policy and raise their demands like adequate compensation, land, abolition of Lagaan (kind of colonial era tax) on sand harvesting, among many other measures.
+The founder of people's movement in the Koshi region called Koshi Navnirman Manch (Koshi reconstruction platform) Mahendra Yadav who has been working with the people since the major breach of the embankments at Kusha, Nepal in 2008 says that there is a need to unite the victims of the flood management policy and raise their demands like adequate compensation, land, abolition of Lagaan (kind of colonial era tax) on sand harvesting, among many other measures.

 The scholar-activist and the convenor of Barh Mukti Abhiyaan (Flood eradication mission) Dinesh Kumar Mishra is of the opinion that nobody is talking about the foundational problem, which is the drainage problem and both the state and non-state actors are engaged in the superficial concerns such as the distribution of relief aid.